ClintJensen/CovNet_Human_Drawings/README.md

 ## Description
 Repo containing images of human drawings from children and adults

 Here we use the VGG-19 ConvNet architecture with weights trained on ImageNet to extract features from intermediate layers.
 Such features are used to build and train neural-nets.
-For example, linear prediction of age; binary classification of gender (male vs female).
+Predictions from this data include: linear prediction of age; binary classification of gender (male vs female); participants physical dexterity based on multi-dimensional scaling clusters.

 We compare the performance of the neural nets with a set of standard machine learning classifiers.

 ## Requirements
 - Tensorflow 1.13.1